 My only critique would be the following: it needed more cheese and the gravy started to congeal towards the end.
 With a meal this massive and unhealthy, the two slices of cheese were not enough.
 The best fork-fulls of it were the ones with the gooey, melted cheese.
 And as for the gravy, it tasted fine, but started to turn slimy once it cooled off.
 I cannot imagine it being canned or instant gravy due to the lengths they went through for their other food, but something is off in the cooking process.

-Will had biscuits in gravy, which consisted of four large biscuits slathered in thick, rich white gravy.
+My friend had biscuits in gravy, which consisted of four large biscuits slathered in thick, rich white gravy.
 He also got the special soup, which was chicken gumbo.
 It seemed authentic enough in appearance (they used okra) but upon tasting, it was average.
 Almost like a tomato soup with the gumbo ingredients dropped in.

 Still, I will give them a 4 out of 5 stars.
 The place is incredibly tiny.
 Like a box from the outside.
 In fact, on our way in, we both said at the same time, “This is a place where people will turn around and look at you”, since we were outsiders in an obvious locals joint.
 On the contrary, everyone was very friendly, including the table next to us eyeing up my Pipeline.
 Service was also excellent—I wish I heeded her advice for a half order.
 The Decatur Diner is very conveniently located on the way to Assateague if traveling from Ocean City.
 Somehow, Guy Fieri hasn’t found this place.
 I’m glad for that.
 He and his ego wouldn’t be able to fit inside.